tektutor/terraform-may-2025/Day1/README.md

       - an Azure VM
       - a physical server with Windows/Unix/Linux/Mac
       - Network Switch/Router
+  - AWX
+    - opensource
+    - developed on top of Ansible Core
+    - supports web-interface
+    - you don't get any support from any organization in case you are struck with some issues in AWX
   - Ansible Tower ( these days called as Ansible Automation Platform )
+    - an enterprise product from Red Hat
+    - is developed on top of opensource AWX
+    - hence supports all the features of AWX
+    - you get world-wide support from Red Hat ( an IBM company )
 </pre>